Skip to main content

 abono - payment

-epigrafe - your code, according to your "economic activity", ie your job/work - I'm 861, which covers a broad creative field: "painters, sculptors, artisans... and similar artists" according to the Agencia Tributaria (Tax Department)'s website.
+epígrafe - your code, according to your "economic activity", i.e., your job/work - I'm 861, which covers a broad creative field: "painters, sculptors, artisans... and similar artists" according to the Agencia Tributaria (Tax Department)'s website.

-IAE (Impuesto sobre Actividades Economicos)
+IAE (Impuesto sobre Actividades Económicas)

-There's a popular joke that here in Andalucia, even God doesn't pay his taxes.
+There's a popular joke that here in Andalucía, even God doesn't pay his taxes.
 Indeed, most wealthy individuals probably find some clever way of avoiding this whenever they (or their accountant) can.
-But If you're going to be a good citizen, and declare your earnings, then you've got 18 days left.
+But if you're going to be a good citizen and declare your earnings, then you've got 18 days left.
 Good luck, stay calm, and carry on!